Mr-Somebody/notes/_posts/prog/2017-04-10-Third Maximum Number.md

 comments: true
 excerpt_separator: <!--more-->
 ---
-## Description
->Given a non-empty array of integers, return the third maximum number in this array.
+Given a non-empty array of integers, return the third maximum number in this array.
 If it does not exist, return the maximum number.
 The time complexity must be in O(n).
 <!--more-->

 [Leetcode Link](https://leetcode.com/problems/third-maximum-number/#/description)